 Understanding anatomy is just the starting point.
 The important thing is to apply it to your own body.
 Experiment with stimulating different areas and see what brings pleasure.
 Do you enjoy deep penetration?
 Do you prefer G-spot stimulation?
 Or pressure against the back wall around your perineum?
 Or somewhere else entirely?
 Whatever feels best for you and brings the most intensity of sensation is where you should focus.

-The vagina can take longer to warm up than the clit, and getting that blood flow to the genital tissues is really important for your arousal, sensation, and chances of reaching the big O. So spend some time on kissing, nipple play, dirty talk, and oral sex before moving to penetration to make sure your body is ready.
+The vagina can take longer to warm up than the clit, and getting that blood flow to the genital tissues is really important for your arousal, sensation, and chances of reaching the big O. So spend some time kissing and doing other things that turn you on.
+For example, you might like some nipple play, or you can try dirty talk to get in the mood.
+Before moving to penetration, you might ask your partner to give you oral sex to help your body get more ready and turned on.

 A common error when trying to reach orgasm is thinking that hard-and-fast is best.
 While it may be preferred by some people, for many, too much pressure and friction for too long can numb the nerve-endings, and can feel uncomfortable.
 So, although it’s counterintuitive, slow movements with a lighter pressure can actually feel way more intense.
 Yes, hard-and-fast is often preferred as a person gets closer to orgasm, but in the build up try to keep movements on the slow and steady side.